 Central cord syndrome is the most common type of incomplete spinal cord syndrome, usually the result of trauma, accounting for ~10% of all spinal cord injuries.
 As the name implies, this syndrome is the result of a damage to the central portion spinal cord and in the setting of trauma most commo...

-Cerclage wire refers to a type of orthopaedic fixation/stabilisation wire placed to approximate fractured bone fragments.
+Cerclage wire refers to a type of orthopedic fixation/stabilisation wire placed to approximate fractured bone fragments.

 full - 360° circumferential wire used in diaphysis segments of long bones

-Cerebral haemorrhagic contusions are a type of intracerebral haemorrhage and are common in the setting of significant head injury.
-They are usually characterised on CT as hyperdense foci in the frontal lobes adjacent to the floor of the anterior cranial fossa and in the temporal poles.
+Cerebral hemorrhagic contusions are a type of intracerebral hemorrhage and are common in the setting of significant head injury.
+They are usually characterized on CT as hyperdense foci in the frontal lobes adjacent to the floor of the anterior cranial fossa and in the temporal poles.